-The first priority of a victim of sexual assault or domestic violence is to get to a place of safety, then to obtain necessary medical attention as soon as possible.
-Jefferson City Capitol Region Hospital, and Phelps County Regional Medical Center (Ft.
-Wood Campus) have certified ER hospital staff members that are authorized to perform medical/legal examinations.
+The priority of a victim of sexual assault or domestic violence is to get to a place of safety and then to obtain necessary medical attention as soon as possible.
+Jefferson City Capitol Region Hospital and Phelps County Regional Medical Center (Ft.
+Wood Campus) have certified ER hospital staff members who are authorized to perform medical/legal examinations.
 An assault should be reported directly to the Lincoln University Police Department (LUPD) (573-681-5555 or 911), Ft.
 Wood Military Police (573-596-6141 or 911), the Dean of Students (681-5128), the Student Health Center (681-5476), the Director of Student Housing (681-5971), or if applicable, the Director of a Student's Residence Hall.
-Reports can also be made online at https://bluetigerportal.lincolnu.edu/web/title-ix/report-online (anonymous reporting is also available on webpage).
-Although Lincoln University strongly advocates that a victim of sexual assault or domestic violence, dating violence, or stalking report the incident to the Lincoln University Police Department in a timely manner, it is the victim's choice to make such a report and the victim has a right to decline involvement with the police.
+Reports can also be made online at https://bluetigerportal.lincolnu.edu/web/title-ix/report-online (anonymous reporting is also available on the webpage).
+Although Lincoln University strongly advocates that a victim of sexual assault or domestic violence, dating violence, or stalking report the incident to the Lincoln University Police Department promptly, it is the victim's choice to make such a report and the victim has a right to decline involvement with the police.

-As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining orders of protection related to the incident more difficult.
-If a victim chooses not to make a complaint regarding and incident, he or she nevertheless should consider speaking with the Lincoln University Police Department or other law enforcement agency to preserve evidence in the event that the victim changes his or her mind at a later date.
+As time passes, evidence may dissipate or become unavailable, making investigation, prosecution, disciplinary proceedings, or obtaining protection orders more difficult.
+Even if a victim chooses not to file a complaint, they should consider speaking with the Lincoln University Police Department or another law enforcement agency to preserve evidence in case they change their mind later.